rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 ## Commuter Shuttle

 The Commuter Shuttle is offered free to all residents following [this route](https://www.google.com/maps/d/viewer?mid=1CPW4txNeS55syVYQ9XMPqHbDpl0).
 The bus operates Monday through Friday from 6:00 am to 8:43 am in the mornings and 4:49 pm to 7:04 pm in the evenings.
 There is no service on Saturday, Sunday and Holidays.

+**Commuter Shuttle Policy** - Children age 17 and under must be accompanied on the same bus by a parent, legal guardian, or another passenger at least 18 years old.

 **Morning Shuttle**